DominikStyp/javascript-stuff/miscellaneous/js-censor/README.md

 One of them is using the <a href="http://en.wikipedia.org/wiki/Scale-invariant_feature_transform">SIFT</a> Algorithm. <br />
 It also cleans text from the letter repeating, and other obfuscation techniques that can bypass standard filters.

-# What you cat setup ?
+# What you can setup ?
 - SIFT Algorithm sensivity (0-100%)
 - Your own words that you want to be checked
 - Your own callback that is invoked during display each matched word